Denver Nursing Malpractice Attorneys

 - Verbally, emotionally, sexually, or physically abusing a patient.
-Needless to say, this is not allowed.
-In fact, this kind of mistreatment to a patient is known as a never event because it should NEVER be allowed to happen in any health facility, ever.
+This kind of mistreatment to a patient is known as a never event because it should NEVER be allowed to happen in any health facility, ever.

-Nursing malpractice can occur at any facility that employs nurses, whether nurse technicians, LPNs, RNs, or APNs.
-It can happen in a small doctor’s office or in a large hospital.
+Nursing malpractice can occur at a doctor’s office, a large hospital, or any other facility that employs nurses, whether they are nurse technicians, LPNs, RNs, or APNs.

-How Can You Hold Nurses Responsible for Malpractice?In order to pursue a successful malpractice claim against a nurse, you have to show that the nurse failed to meet the standard of care in taking care of the victim, and that the failure directly caused the victim’s injuries or death.
-If the malpractice occurred in a hospital, the hospital could also be held liable for the actions of its employee.
+To pursue a successful malpractice claim against a nurse, your attorney must demonstrate that the nurse failed to meet the standard of care, and this failure was a cause of the victim’s injuries or death.
+If the malpractice occurred in a hospital, the hospital may also be liable for the actions of its employee.

-These cases are complex; but you are not alone if you suffered a preventable medical injury through poor care.
-The Denver medical malpractice attorneys at Leventhal & Puga, P.C., have handled many such cases and gotten justice for our clients.
+Malpractice cases are complex.
+But you aren’t alone if you suffered a preventable injury as a result of poor medical care.
+The Denver medical malpractice attorneys at Leventhal Puga Braley P.C. have handled many such cases and gotten justice for our clients.